IHPCSS/ihpcss-wiki/wiki/guide-mentees.md

 You should spend some time thinking what it is that you want to talk with your mentor about.

 Things you may want to talk about include:
-- How to organise your time and responsibilities;
+- How to organise your time and responsibilities
-  How to achieve a work-life balance
+- How to achieve a work-life balance
 - Personal and professional challenges -- how to make the best out of them
 - What to expect from working in the industry/academia/government/etc.
 - How to adapt to working in an international setting or another country
-- How to find funding;
+- How to find funding
-  How to get access to HPC resources
+- How to get access to HPC resources
 - Different working arrangements -- What is it like to work from home/work remotely?
 - Professional etiquette
-- How to talk to people;
+- How to talk to people
-  How to effectively build your network
+- How to effectively build your network
 - How to deal with people issues at work (e.g., problems with your advisor, manager, confrontations, etc.)
 - How to succeed in a job interview